silencio94/PDDL/Missionary and cannibal/README.md

 ## Domain Description

-This domain was devised in order to solve well-known Problem Missionaries and Cannibals.
+This domain was devised in order to solve well-known Problem Missionaries and Cannibals.</br>
 There is a variation of problem that one of cannibals is one-armed.

 ## Author